fox-archives/.github/profile/README.md

-My old projects.

-I probably have many archived projects because I have many ideas and I have failed a lot.
-Besides learning concrete skills, these projects helped me improve and tune my personal coding methodology and techniques.
-This document lists notable projects that I have worked on, and what they were about and what I learned.
+[Edwin's](https://github.com/hyperupcall) old projects.
+This document lists some notable projects that I have once worked and describes what they're about and what I learned.
 Of course, not all are complete or functional - but most are.

-Some include (roughly chronologically):
+They include:

 - [word-finder](https://github.com/fox-archives/word-finder)
   - Like scrabble for the terminal